First Year

 Students participate in increasingly independent inquiry experiences and contribute to knowledge, creative expression, and meaningful change.

 Honors students take 2 Honors Colloquium courses.
-3 credits must be either HNRS-400 Advanced Honors Colloquium OR another upper-division Honors offering elsewhere on campus.
+3 credits must be either HNRS-400 Advanced Honors Colloquium OR another upper-division Honors offering.

 3 credits can be another of the above OR an Honors supplement affixed to an upper-division course on campus or abroad.
 These courses are most often taken junior and/or senior year (6 credits).